clEsperanto/clij-opencl-kernels/README.md

 adding images of type `float` resulting in a `float` image and a kernel for adding image of type `uint8` resulting in an image of type `float`.
 Furthermore, OpenCL defines images and buffers.
 However, as both are arrays of pixel intensities in memory, we wanted to access them in a unified way.
-As this would result in a ridiculous large number of individual kernel implementations, we used a dialect where placeholders such as `DTYPE_OUT` represent the pixel type of the output image.
+As this would result in a ridiculous large number of individual kernel implementations, we used a dialect where placeholders such as `IMAGE_src_PIXEL_TYPE` represent the pixel type of the output image.

 ## List of placeholders
 The following list of placeholders are used at the moment.
 The name `imagename` must contain `src` or `dst` to differentiate `readonly` and `writeonly` images.